 The Master’s in Public Policy, or MPP, has gained traction over the years, but it remains a minuscule portion of the master’s degrees conferred each year.

 Meanwhile, the MBA continues to hold the top spot as the most popular master’s degree on the market.
-We recently discussed the growing trend of setting oneself apart with a dual degree master’s, and for those with goals at the intersection of business and government, adding an MPP to your MBA might be a perfect fit.
+Our business school admissions consultants recently discussed the growing trend of setting oneself apart with a dual degree master’s, and for those with goals at the intersection of business and government, adding an MPP to your MBA might be a perfect fit.

 The MPP and the MBA might seem an unlikely pair—where is the overlap between someone interested in policy and government and the profit-minded MBA student?
 But these two disciplines actually mesh surprisingly well, and there is a lot more overlap between the interests and goals of MPP and MBA students than you might think.
 These days, plenty of MBA students plan to use their degree to affect public good rather than make a profit, and many (about 20% of) MPP graduates go on to work in the private sector.